donomii/fbox/README.markdown

 Filesystem in a box

-Get your own portable filestore.
+A portable filestore.
 It is secure, compressed and very convenient.

 ## Features